 ‘Good morning!’
 Ravi smiled back.
 And that was all as he took the cart in through the park’s entrance.

-They spent a good hour there, Ravi having not much to do other than to push the cart around.
-From time to time, Subro directed him by knocking from the inside.
+They spent a good hour there, Ravi having not much else to do other than push the cart around.
+From time to time, Subro would direct him by knocking from the inside.

-Knocks on the left and right panels indicated turning in those respective directions; on the top meant pushing forward; and on the back meant pulling away.
+Knocks on the left and right panels indicated turning in those respective directions.
+Knocks on the top were for pushing forward and on the back for pulling away.
 Rapid light knocks signalled finer movements, while four knocks on the top was for heading to a safe place, where Subro could climb out unseen.